Rat Terrier Dental Care – How To Do It Right

-- Choose the quietest place possible where you won’t be disturbed with your dog
+- Choose the quietest place possible where you won’t be disturbed by your dog

 - Make sure to have your Rat Terrier sit down

-- Go ahead and gently place your fingers inside of your dog’s mouth and rub the teeth.
+- Go ahead and gently place your fingers inside your dog’s mouth and rub the teeth.

 While you do all of this, please make sure to talk to your Rat Terrier soothingly and with a rewarding tone and gestures.
 When you are done with the daily session, make sure to give the dog great praise as well as a tasty dog treat for a job well done.
 Just keep in mind that brushing your teeth is not something that dogs know anything about or look forward to in any way whatsoever.
-Your dog may try to run away at first, but patience, consistency and daily training will allow for him to get on-board and to sit for you during this whole process.
+Your dog may try to run away at first, but patience, consistency, and daily training will allow him to get on board and sit for you during this whole process.